QwenLM/Qwen2.5/docs/source/inference/chat.md

-# Using Transformers to Chat
+# Hugging Face transformers

-The most significant but also the simplest usage of Qwen2 is to chat with it using the `transformers` library.
+The most significant but also the simplest usage of Qwen2.5 is to chat with it using the `transformers` library.
-In this document, we show how to chat with `Qwen2-7B-Instruct`, in either streaming mode or not.
+In this document, we show how to chat with `Qwen2.5-7B-Instruct`, in either streaming mode or not.

 Select the interface you would like to use: